 A stewardship message from the President of ECF

-Please know that we at the Episcopal Church Foundation (ECF) are here to help you in this important work and ministry of stewarding our resources.
-We want to hear your stories and learn how we can be partners in supporting your mission and ministry.
-Below, you will find information on specific ways ECF can make this happen.
+We at the Episcopal Church Foundation (ECF) are here to walk alongside you on this journey.
+We want to hear your stewardship stories and challenges and explore how we can be partners in your important ministry.
+Below you will find some specific ways ECF can help make this happen.

 Donald V. Romanik